Wat Chedi Luang, the big stupa

 The sober and beautiful old Ubosot

 You can easily spend an hour at this temple.
 Apart from the giant chedi there are quite a few other fascinating buildings as well as an interesting museum.
-One of our favorite places is the old Ubosot, the old ordination hall.
+One of our favorite places is the old ubosot, the ordination hall.
 This is the place where new monks are being ordained and other ceremonies take place.
 This old Ubosot is located behind the giant chedi.
 It dates back from 1883 and underwent several renovations, in 1948 and 1997.
 It is not in use anymore.
 Probably most viharns and ubosots looked as sober as this building.
 It is beautiful in its simplicity.

 The Buddhist Manuscript Library and Museum